Get out at hit the powder highway, then après in style in your Karma Campervan

 Sunshine Village, Banff National Park, Alberta

 Sunshine is well known for it’s varied terrain and short lifts.
 No day is complete without a stop at Mad Trappers either for a noon hour burger and pint or at the end of a great day on the hill with friends.
-Apparently there is no overnight parking but we know from experience that if you don’t “set up camp” you should be fine for a night or two.
-Also – just down the road is a nice spot to set up.
-If you do get asked to leave, check out Tunnel Mountain Village II – the only year-round camping in Banff.
+Since Sunshine is in the National Park, there is no overnight parking, so it’s on you if you decide to park overnight or arrive in the wee hours of the morning.
+Our recommendation is to camp at Tunnel Mountain Village II – the only spot for winter camping in Banff area.
 Visit https://www.skibanff.com/ for lift ticket and rental info.

 Lake Louise, Banff National Park, Alberta

 World-famous Lake Louise Ski Resort is not only home to an annual World Cup ski event, it’s one of the most forgiving “big mountain” ski hills in the Rockies, perfect for boarders and skiers of all levels.
 Go straight to the backside for less crowds and the intimate cozy warming hut to leave your gear.
 There are many winter camping options at Lake Louise.
-The ski hill has a huge parking lot and while there is technically no overnight parking allowed because it’s in the National Park, it’s a safe bet no one’s going to kick you out after a few wobbly pops or an epic day on the slopes.
-A great second option for winter camping is Lake Louise Trailer Campground which is equipped with services and costs $32.30/night.
+The ski hill has a huge parking lot, however there is technically no overnight parking allowed.
+A great option for winter camping in Lake Louise is the Lake Louise Trailer Campground, which is equipped with amazing bathrooms, located minutes from the ski resort, and costs just over $30/night.

 Norquay, Banff, Alberta